Final Procedures of Shower Assistance

 Note too, that this would be the ideal moment to slip in any continence pads or special adult diaper pants into your client’s knickers.
 As disdainful as it seems, you WILL get used to seeing these delightful devices - although you can tell by how much your client complains that THEY goddam never will!
 Do you blame them?

-- the dispersal of talcum powder (to keep ‘sweaty’ areas of the body dry)
+- the dispersal of talcum powder (to keep sweaty areas dry)

-- the application of moisturiser to dry skin (usually legs or arms)
+- the application of moisturiser to dry skin (usually legs and arms)

-- a squirt of body spray or a dash of underarm deodorant (never goes awry)
+- a squirt of body spray or dash of underarm deodorant

 A point to consider during all of this Personal Care process is to be mindful of the delicateness of the skin elderly people are burdened with and how easily it will bruise (or even tear, eeek!).
 Especially from getting snagged on clothing, zippers or worse still – your finger nails.